Authentication

 4. Click Register.
 The dialog closes, and your newly registered web application is listed on the BarTender Cloud API property page.

-1. In the web application list, point to the application that you want, click , and then click View ID and Secret.
+1. In the application list, click for the application that you want, and then click View ID & Secret.

-2. In the Web Registration ID and Secret dialog, click for the application ID and secret to copy them to the Clipboard, and then paste them into a secure location.
+2. In the Web Registration ID and Secret dialog, click for the application ID or secret to copy it to the clipboard, and then paste it into a secure location.

 3. Click Close.